When the session stalls… what do you do next?

 The chapter on therapeutic impasses transformed how I approach stagnation.
 Instead of seeing it as failure, I now see it as data.
 That shift alone has deepened my work more than any workshop I’ve attended.

-Cover of 'The Difficult Client' by Dr. Emanuela Brachtis
+Cover of 'The Difficult Client' by Emanuela Brachtis, PhD

 The Difficult Client

-• Reframe resistance as relational communication—and respond without rupture
+• Reframe resistance as protective communication—and respond with curiosity rather than confrontation

-• De-escalate high-conflict dynamics while holding firm, compassionate boundaries
+• De-escalate high-conflict dynamics while maintaining therapeutic boundaries with clinical precision

 Join